andygrunwald/go-jira/README.md

 go get github.com/andygrunwald/go-jira
 ```

-For stable versions you can use one of our tags with [gopkg.in](http://labix.org/gopkg.in).
+For stable versions, you can use one of our tags with [gopkg.in](http://labix.org/gopkg.in).
 E.g.

 ```go
 package main